What Are My Options?

 If you are having difficulty coming up with a list or have too many possibilities it probably is an indication that you ought to consult with Academic Advising.
 Circle or highlight course descriptions in the catalog that sound interesting.
 Do you find that a number of them fall into a particular major or two?
 Browse departmental websites for requirements and other information.

-The Career Development Office at PLU has several assessment tools that can help you answer some of the questions posed in the previous section.
+The Alumni and Student Connections at PLU has several assessment tools that can help you answer some of the questions posed in the previous section.
 These inventories help to identify your interest areas and personal traits, and then compare your preferences with the interests of people who report high levels of satisfaction working in various career fields.
 Assessments like these do not tell you which major is “the right major” for you, but the results can help you generate ideas about majors and occupations that are worth further exploration.

 Does PLU offer the major(s) that you are considering, or would you have to transfer to another school?
 Do your interests, abilities, values, and motivations conflict with each other, or are they in agreement?
 Will you be able to meet entrance requirements and prerequisites on time, particularly in majors which require separate applications (nursing, business, education, etc.)?
 If you completed the majority of requirements for a major, would it make more sense to finish the major you have already started and pick up courses or a minor in an area you are more interested in exploring?